sprintly/sprintly-ui/docs/tables.md

 # Tables

-## Sortable Table
+### Sortable Table

 Renders a table for displaying Sprintly item data delivered as (nested) model json.
-Sortable table was built to be sortable via the use of an external sort utility (such as [this group-and-sort utility](../src/utils/group_and_sort.js)), but will be static if no sort utility is used.
-If the former, when a user clicks one of the column labels, the onSortCollection handler will call an external function to handle sorting (see the [example file](../examples/tables.html) for example using the utils/group_and_sort.js sorter).
+Sortable table was built to be sortable via the use of an external sort utility (such as [this group-and-sort utility](../src/utils/group_and_sort.js)), and will be static if no sort utility is used.

+See the [example file](../examples/tables.html) for example implementation using the utils/group_and_sort.js sorter.

+If made sortable, clicking any label in the column header will sort the table data by that field in alternating directions (ie, in ascending/descending order).

 ```